What Is a Testicular Exam?

-If you are having problems, or notice a lump or other changes in how your testicles feel or look, see your doctor.
+If you are having problems, or notice a lump or other changes in how your testicles feel or look, tell your doctor.

 Exams can be a good way to find lumps that could be cancer or another problem.

-There’s no harm in a self-exam, and doctors say it’s good to be familiar with how your testicles look and feel so you can notice any changes.
+There’s no harm in a self-exam, and doctors say it’s good to know how your testicles look and feel so you can notice any changes.

 A self-exam is quick and painless.
 It takes only a few simple steps: